marciogall/transpiler/README.md

 ## Known Issues

 All the variables in input will be recognized as Strings and won't be casted, so if you are entering a number you will have to manually cast it in Java in order to use it for other scopes.

+The indentation level will be computed for every line of code: this means that also whitelines have to be indented as well.

 All the numbers passed as Object in a function will be casted as Double.

 The transpiler will work only with Python code built this way (the order of the functions doesn't matter, but it's important that everything is defined in a function to better understand the scope of each variable):